ZihaoWang-CV/CAMP_iccv19/README.md

 It is built on top of the [VSE++](https://github.com/fartashf/vsepp) and [SCAN](https://kuanghuei.github.io/SCANProject/) in PyTorch.

-I have left CUHK and my email address is deprecated.
-Please directly open a new issue or contact zihaowang.cv@gmail.com if you have further quetions about this repository.

 ## Requirements and Installation
 We recommended the following dependencies.